 NSF will manage and conduct the review process of proposals submitted in accordance with NSF standards and procedures, as described in further detail below.
-The review and award recommendations will be coordinated by a CIVIC Interagency Working Group comprising program officers from the S&CC program in CISE, ENG, GEO, and SBE, and program officers from DHS and DOE.
+The review and award recommendations will be coordinated by a CIVIC Interagency Working Group comprising program directors from the CIVIC program in CISE, ENG, GEO, SBE, and BIO, and program directors from DHS and DOE.
 Relevant information about proposals and reviews of proposals will be shared between the participating funding organizations as appropriate.
 This Working Group will make joint decisions.
 For projects to be funded by DHS and DOE, those agencies will transfer funds to NSF, and NSF will make the awards.
-NSF may share proposals submitted in response to this solicitation with other federal agencies interested in funding projects.